 The World Health Organization notes that locations at higher altitudes experience increased UV levels.
 Material breakdown is more likely to happen due to direct exposure to heat and UV radiation.
 Since Colorado has nearly 300 days of sunshine, paired with increased exposure from altitude, roofing materials are more likely to wear at a faster rate.
 Roofing types also play a big factor in break down from sun exposure.
-For example, asphalt and shake shingles are more likely to decay and discolor from dry air and sun.
+For example, asphalt shingle roofing and shake shingles are more likely to decay and discolor from dry air and sun.

 Ice buildup is another common occurrence in most Colorado homes.
 Lumps of ice, called ice dams, gather along the roof edge and inhibit the natural flow of melting snow water.
 When this snow water has nowhere to go, it backs up on top of your roof and collects under the shingles.
 This collection of water eventually wears down shingles and escapes into your home.
 Inadequate roofing ventilation and attic insulation can also aid in the forming of these dams.

 Ice dams particularly occur in Colorado because of the fluctuating daytime to nighttime temperature changes.
 In the most extreme cases, local temperatures have been known to swing 70 degrees within two days.

 Common Roofing Types in Denver